nf-core/rnafusion/README.md

 ## Introduction

 **nf-core/rnafusion** is a bioinformatics best-practice analysis pipeline for RNA sequencing consisting of several tools designed for detecting and visualizing fusion genes.
-Results from up to 5 fusion callers tools are created, and are also aggregated, most notably in a pdf visualiation document, a vcf data collection file and html and tsv reports.
+Results from up to 5 fusion callers tools are created, and are also aggregated, most notably in a pdf visualiation document, a vcf data collection file, and html and tsv reports.

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/rnafusion/results).
+This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
+The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/rnafusion/results).

 In rnafusion the full-sized test includes reference building and fusion detection.
 The test dataset is taken from [here](https://github.com/nf-core/test-datasets/tree/rnafusion/testdata/human).